albinech/NumberModify/README.md

 # Filter by Various Predicate.
 Interfaces

-Intermediate level task for practicing inheritance classes, abstract classes and methods, Template Method design pattern.
+Intermediate level task for practicing Interfaces, Strategy pattern.

 Estimated time to complete the task - 2h.